influxdata/docs-v2/content/v2.0/query-data/guides/window-aggregate.md

 ---
 title: Window and aggregate data with Flux
-seotitle: How to window and aggregate data with Flux
+seotitle: Window and aggregate data in InfluxDB with Flux
 description: >
   This guide walks through windowing and aggregating data with Flux and outlines how it shapes your data in the process.